itannady/carousel-challenge/README.md

-# carousel-challenge
+# Carousel

-An interactive carousel of five (5) images
+A two part challenge to create an interactive carousel of 5 images (scrolling horizontally).